• Skip to primary navigation

 Fillers

-The filler normally does its job of filling the planter with flowers.
+The filler normally fills the planter with flowers.
 I often use geraniums, marigolds, or mounding varieties of petunias and alyssum.
-The picture below is a good example of the red geraniums being used as fillers.
+The picture below is a good example of red geraniums used as fillers.

 Red geraniums and draping green plants in a window box